The H-1B Landscape: What’s Changing? Who’s Affected? What Does it Mean for Chicago?

 Level 4 – Fully Competent/Expert: Extensive experience, expert knowledge, and leadership.

-The process of sponsoring an H-1B applicant is time-consuming and intensive, and these latest changes could make it more challenging.
+Sponsoring an H-1B applicant is time-consuming and intensive; these latest changes could make it more challenging.
 When filing an H-1B application in Chicago, it is advisable to work with one of our experienced employment-based immigration attorneys.

-If you are an employer who relies on global talent or an international applicant in need of assistance, contact us for guidance or to answer your questions about the new H-1B visa changes.
+The new and proposed H-1B visa changes mark a turning point in employment immigration policy.
+If you are an employer who relies on global talent or an international applicant needing assistance, contact us for guidance or to answer your questions about the latest and upcoming H-1B visa changes.

 View Similar Articles